irmen/cx16shell/README.md

 ## Todo

-- BUG: adding the same alias twice seems to add an empty entry at the end of the aliases list?
 - need more manpages written.
 - the view command could print a helpful error message if you try to use it on a .txt or .bas file?
 - add a 'play' external command for .zsm and .zcm files (using zsmkit)